FelipeSharkao/solid-sm/README.md

 ### Creating actions to update a state

-The state initial function takes as parameter a `set` function that can update the state value after its initialized.
-With it you can create actions that will allow the state to be updated by consumers.
+The state setup callback takes as parameter a `set` function that can update the state value after it's initialized.
+With it, you can create actions that will allow the state to be updated by consumers.

 ```typescript